0x1eef/trip.rb/README.md

 #### What is a concurrent tracer ?

-In the context of Trip - it can be explained as a tracer that spawns a new thread to run (and trace) a piece of Ruby code.
-Trip then pauses the new thread when a condition is met, and then yields control back to the calling thread (normally the main thread).
+In the context of Trip - it can be explained as a tracer that spawns a new Fiber to run (and trace) a piece of Ruby code.
+Trip then pauses the new Fiber when a condition is met, and then yields control back to the root Fiber.

-The calling thread can then resume the tracer, and repeat this process until the new thread exits.
-While the new thread is paused, the calling thread can examine event information - and evaluate code in the [Binding (context)](https://rubydoc.info/stdlib/core/Binding) of where an event occurred.
+The root Fiber can then resume the tracer, and repeat this process until the new Fiber exits.
+While the new Fiber is paused, the root Fiber can examine event information - and evaluate code in the [Binding (context)](https://rubydoc.info/stdlib/core/Binding) of where an event occurred.
 The following example hopes to paint a clearer picture of what that means in practice: